-This progression is a 12-bar major key blues in the key of E Major.
-It is a I-IV-V progression, the most common in blues music.
+This common blues progression is a 12-bar I-IV-V major key blues in the key of E Major.
 Once key signature is determined, next examine what relates to all the chords.
 Remember, with I-IV-V major key blues progression they are totally wide open, so a lot will depend on your playing style and what type of mood you want to create.